Probing wave-optics effects and low-mass dark matter halos with lensing of gravitational waves from massive black holes: Abstract

 \section{Abstract}

 The Laser Interferometer Space Antenna (LISA) will detect gravitational waves (GWs) emitted by massive black hole binaries (MBHBs) in the low-frequency ($\sim$mHz) band.
-Low-mass lenses, such as dark-matter (DM) subhalos, have sizes comparable to the wavelength of these GWs.
+Low-mass lenses, such as low-mass dark matter halos or subhalos, have sizes comparable to the wavelength of these GWs.
 Encounters with these lenses produce wave-optics (WO) effects that alter waveform phase and amplitude.
 Thus, a single event with observable WO effects can be used to probe the lens properties.
 In this paper, we first compute the probability of observing WO effects in a model-agnostic way.
-We perform parameter estimation over $\mathcal{O}(1000)$ MBHBs with total mass, mass ratio, and redshift spanning the ranges relevant to LISA.
+We perform information-matrix analyses over $\mathcal{O}(1000)$ MBHBs with total mass, mass ratio, and redshift spanning the ranges relevant to LISA.
 We then calculate lensing rates using three semi-analytical models of MBHB populations.
 In both cases, we use a waveform model that includes merger, ringdown, and higher-order modes.
-We use two lens population models: the theory-based Press-Schechter halo mass function and an observation-based model derived from Sloan Digital Sky Survey, called the measured velocity function.
+We use two lens population models: the theory-based Press-Schechter halo mass function and an observation-based model derived from Sloan Digital Sky Survey.
 We find that the probability of detecting WO effects can be as large as $\sim 3\%$, $\sim1.5\%$, and $\sim 1 \%$ at $1\sigma$, $3\sigma$, and $5\sigma$ confidence levels, respectively.
-The most optimistic MBHB population model yields $\sim 8$, $\sim 4$, and $\sim 3$ events at the same confidence levels, while the rates drop to $\sim 0.01$ in the more pessimistic scenarios.
+The most optimistic MBHB population model yields $\sim 8$, $\sim 4$, and $\sim 3$ events with detectable WO effects at the same confidence levels, while the rates drop to $\sim 0.01$ in the more pessimistic scenarios.
 The most likely lens masses probed by LISA are in the range $(10^3, 10^8)\, M_{\odot}$, and the most probable redshifts are in the range $(0.3, 1.7)$.
-Therefore, LISA observations of WO effects can probe DM subhalos, complementing strong lensing and other observations.
+Therefore, LISA observations of WO effects can probe low-mass DM halos, complementing strong lensing and other observations.